Lisa-Marie Breton: Concordia Stingers

-of the assistant coach with Les Canadiennes de Montréal (formerly Montreal Stars).
-For the 2010–11 Montreal CWHL season, Breton is the team captain.

 NWHL

 Breton played the 2002–03 season with the Avalanche du Québec (Quebec Avalanche) of the NWHL.

 In 2006, Breton was part of the Montreal Axion club that beat the Brampton Thunder by a 1-0 mark to claim the NWHL championship Cup.
 Breton scored the game-winning goal.
 The stick she used to score the game-winning goal was given to the Hockey Hall of Fame.

 CWHL

 Breton was one of the six founders of the Canadian Women's Hockey League, alongside Jennifer Botterill, Allyson Fox, Kathleen Kauth, Kim McCullough, and Sami Jo Small.
 The players worked with a group of volunteer business people to form the CWHL by following the example of the National Lacrosse League.
 The league would be responsible for all travel, ice rental and uniform costs, plus some equipment.
 Breton would become the general manager and head of public relations for the Stars de Montréal (Montreal Stars).
 On March 19, 2009, Breton was part of the Stars team that played for the Clarkson Cup for the first time.
 Montreal beat the Minnesota Whitecaps to claim the Cup.
 Former Canadian Governor General Adrienne Clarkson was on hand to present the trophy to team captain Breton.

 Breton was part of an initiative to raise money for breast cancer research.
 On January 29, 2011, the Montreal Stars wore pink jerseys as they played the Boston Blades as part of a fundraiser.
 Breton's mother, Johanne Breton, survived the disease.

 During the 2010-11 season, Breton scored 8 goals and added 3 assists.
 She captained the Stars to their second Clarkson Cup championship win in three years.
 On January 11, 2014, Breton, a CWHL co-founder registered the 100th point of her career.

 On December 13, 2014, Breton was selected to participate in the 1st Canadian Women's Hockey League All-Star Game.
 Suiting up for Team Red, she would score a goal in the third period on Team White's Geneviève Lacasse with Blake Bolden and Ann-Sophie Bettez assisting on said goal.

 The final goal of her CWHL career took place in a 5–2 win against the Calgary Inferno on February 1, 2015.
 Scoring a third period goal against Camille Trautman, the assists on said goal were credited to Fannie Desforges and Chelsey Saunders.